m2lines/m2lines.github.io/content/jobs/_index.md

 ---

-Updated on 01/31/2025 - The links for applications will be updated as they become available.
+Updated on 05/20/2025 - The links for applications will be updated as they become available.

+### NYU
+* Postdoctoral Researcher in AI for Science.
+[Apply here](https://apply.interfolio.com/167915)

 ### Princeton University/GFDL

 * Postdoctoral Research Associate - Improving Sea Ice and Coupled Climate Models with Machine Learning.
 [Apply here](https://puwebp.princeton.edu/AcadHire/apply/application.xhtml?listingId=37582)

-* Postdoctoral researcher or more senior scientist for Ocean Surface Boundary Layer Mixing Parameterizations using Machine Learning.
-[Apply here](https://puwebp.princeton.edu/AcadHire/apply/application.xhtml?listingId=36662)